 Can I make my own chili sauce?

-What are some other meats I can use?
+What other meats can I use?

-- 24 oz Chili sauce
+- 24 oz chili sauce (Heinz brand recommended)

 - 2 cups grape jelly

-- 2 lb meatballs
+- 2 lbs frozen meatballs